 Juveniles charged with, or adjudicated for, conduct that would not be criminal if committed by an adult are referred to as status offenders.
-Neither status offenders nor non-offenders (such as abused and neglected children) may be placed in secure detention or correctional facilities.10 Status offenders include, but are not limited to, truants, runaways, and minors in possession of alcohol.11 Violations of the JJDP Act occur when accused status offenders are held in secure juvenile detention centers for more than 24 hours (excluding weekends and holidays), when adjudicated status offenders are held for any length of time in secure detention centers, or when accused or adjudicated status offenders are held in any adult jail or municipal lockup.
+Neither status offenders nor non-offenders (such as abused and neglected children) may be placed in secure detention or correctional facilities.8 Status offenders include, but are not limited to, truants, minors in possession of tobacco, and runaways.
+Violations of the JJDP Act occur when accused status offenders are held in secure juvenile detention centers for more than 24 hours (excluding weekends and holidays), when adjudicated status offenders are held for any length of time in secure detention centers, or when accused or adjudicated status offenders are held in any adult jail or municipal lockup.
 Under no circumstances may children be placed in secure detention facilities solely because of abuse, neglect, or alien status.

 Despite prohibitions within the Code of Virginia, and federal regulations addressing the deinstitutionalization of status offenders and non-offenders (DSO), occasional violations are recorded.
 The federal government allows states to have a limited rate of violations and still be found in compliance with the JJDP Act.
+OJJDP provides states with guidance in determining what constitutes a violation.